Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 3. To publish the project to see it on the web, I then went into the Settings on my respository, scrolled down to the heading, GitHub Pages.
 Under the Source setting, I used the drop-down menu to select master branch as a publishing source and saved it.
 Refreshed the github page, and you are then given a url where your page is published;
    Your site is published at https://gwen-bradbury.github.io/MS2/

+### Running this Project Locally-

-4. To run this code on your local machine, you would go to my respository at https://github.com/Gwen-Bradbury/MS2  and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
+1. To run this code on your local machine, you would go to my respository at https://github.com/Gwen-Bradbury/MS2  and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
    To continue with cloning, you would;